White Light/White Heat: Rankings

 Robert Dimery included the album in the 2018 edition of his book 1001 Albums You Must Hear Before You Die.
-Based on its appearances in professional rankings and listings, the aggregate website Acclaimed Music lists White Light/White Heat as the 10th most acclaimed album of 1968, the 43rd most acclaimed album of the 1960s and the 199th most acclaimed album in history.

 Reissues

 The album was reissued under the title Archetypes by MGM in 1974, though the reason for this is unknown.
 It was out of print in the United States until 1985, when it received a reissue, along with the group's first three albums.
 These reissues were unexpectedly successful, which led to further releases under PolyGram such as Another View.
-The album was included in the box set Peel Slowly and See, and was later reissued as a Super Deluxe edition for its 45th Anniversary, including mono versions of tracks, demos, and live performances.
+The album was included in the box set Peel Slowly and See, and was later reissued as a Super Deluxe edition for its 45th anniversary, including mono versions of tracks, demos, and live performances.